Reporting Framework

 The Current Cloud Backlog is a subcomponent of the “Remaining Performance Obligations” metric that is required to be disclosed under the new revenue standards.
 It is a subcomponent in that it is limited to cloud revenue and only includes the expected revenue of the next 12 months.

-For more details on the metric, please refer to the videos and the presentation below.
+For more details on the metric, please refer to the videos and the presentation.

 As of January 1, 2019, SAP changed several of its accounting policies to adopt IFRS 16.
 See the presentation and the video for more details.

-Foreign private issuers that prepare their financial statements in accordance with IFRS must submit their financial statements in XBRL using the IFRS Taxonomy with the U.S. Securities and Exchange Commission for fiscal periods ending on or after December 15, 2017.
-SAP’s XBRL financial statement filings can be accessed on the EDGAR portal of the U.S. Securities and Exchange Commission.
+Foreign private issuers (FPIs) that prepare their financial statements in accordance with IFRS must submit their financial statements in (Inline) XBRL using the IFRS Taxonomy with the U.S. Securities and Exchange Commission (SEC) for fiscal periods ending on or after December 15, 2017.
+SAP’s (Inline) XBRL financial statement filings can be accessed on the EDGAR portal of the U.S. SEC as part of our reporting on Form 20-F.